Because emotions aren’t an exact science, do we really know how to be happy? Is being happy something we fleetingly come in and out of?

-We don’t all feel the same emotions associated with our past experiences, but it’s usually our past experiences that dictate how happy we feel.
-Two people may lose a loved one and may experience different emotions associated with their loss.
-My belief is that because our experiences are based on our past, it’s not always easy to know or fully anticipate how we will feel after any new given experience.
+We may not all feel the same emotions associated with our past, but it is usually our past that dictates how happy we feel; two people may lose a loved one and will experience different emotions associated with their loss.
+Because experiences are based on the past, it is not always easy to know how we will feel after any new experience.

-If someone in your family has a predisposition to depression, the odds are you will too, but if we understand why someone has depression, then we can turn things around for ourselves, so we don’t struggle with the same fate.
-A lot of it is down to our understanding.
+If someone in the family has a predisposition to depression, the odds are we can too, but if we understand why someone has depression then we may turn things around for ourselves.
+A lot of it is down to our perceptions on our understanding.

-There are predispositions that can be avoided, we must know how to avoid them.
-In any event being happy is something that needs working on emotionally.
-It’s never a quick fix.
+There are predispositions that can be avoided, but it is important to know how to avoid them.
+Being happy is something we need to work on.
+Happiness is never a quick fix.
 Retail therapy doesn’t work.
 There are only so many frocks you can buy.

-As I continue to work on my emotional and spiritual health, I have my days where I change how I feel about what I’m dealing with, but even with what I get to deal with and through my beliefs, for the most part I am happy.
+As I continue to work on my emotional and spiritual health, I have days where I change how I feel about what I’m dealing with, but even with what I get to deal with and through my beliefs, for the most part I am happy.